Daily High to Daily Low: Is It Safe to Buy Shopify Inc. (SHOP)?

 Sponsored

-SHOP currently public float of 1.12B and currently shorts hold a 3.23% ratio of that float.
-Today, the average trading volume of SHOP was 27.31M shares.
+The average price from analysts is $40.30, which is $5.47 above the current price.
+SHOP currently public float of 1.12B and currently shorts hold a 3.17% ratio of that float.
+Today, the average trading volume of SHOP was 26.98M shares.

 SHOP’s Market Performance